-Using several corroborating methods, we provide evidence that the seasonal HCoVs OC43 and 229E undergo adaptive evolution in S1, the region of the spike protein exposed to human humoral immunity (Figs. 3, 4 and 5).
+Using several corroborating methods, we provide evidence that the seasonal HCoVs OC43 and 229E undergo adaptive evolution in S1, the region of the spike protein exposed to human humoral immunity (Figures 3, 4 and 5).
 We additionally confirm that RdRp and S2 do not show signals of adaptive evolution.
 We observe that S1 accumulates between 0.3 (229E) and 0.5 (OC43) adaptive substitutions per year.
-We infer that these viruses accumulate adaptive substitutions at roughly a third of the rate of influenza H3N2 (Fig. 6).
+We infer that these viruses accumulate adaptive substitutions at roughly half the rate of influenza A/H3N2 and at a similar rate to influenza B viruses (Figure 6).
 The most parsimonious explanation for the observation of substantial adaptive evolution in S1 is that antigenic drift is occurring in which mutations that escape from human population immunity are selectively favored in the viral population leading to repeated adaptive changes.
 However, it is formally possible that the adaptive evolution we detect is a result of selective pressures other than evasion of the adaptive immune system.
 Showing that this is truly antigenic evolution could involve a serological comparison of isolates that differ at S1 residues under positive selection.

+In seasonal influenza and measles, the rates of adaptive evolution we estimate correlate well with relative rates of antigenic drift reported by other groups (Fulton et al. 2015b; Bedford et al. 2014).
+The relative rates of adaptation we calculate also match the relative frequency of vaccine strain updates, as would be expected since vaccines must be updated to match antigenically-evolving viruses.
+Since 2006, the A/H3N2 component of the seasonal influenza vaccine has been updated 10 times (11 different A/H3N2 strains), 4 different B/Vic strains and 4 different B/Yam strains have been included in the vaccine, and the measles vaccine strain has not changed (Hadfield et al. 2018).
+Using these numbers as guidance, our results suggest that a vaccine against OC43 or 229E might need to be updated as frequently as the B/Vic and B/Yam components of the influenza vaccine are.

+We do not observe evidence of antigenic evolution in NL63 (Figure 3-figure supplement 1 and Figure 5- figure supplement 1).
+This likely represents a lack of marked adaptive evolution in S1.
+Our finding fits with a study of NL63 in Kenya, which identified multiple genotypes of NL63 and show that people regularly become reinfected with the same genotype of NL63 (Kiyuka et al. 2018).
+Additionally, Kiyuka et al found that these genotypes circulate locally for a long period of time, suggesting a decent amount of viral diversity and a potential lack of evolution due to immune selection.
+Though our results cannot explain why OC43 and 229E likely evolve antigenically while NL63 does not, Kiyuka et al observe that NL63 reinfections are sometimes enhanced by a previous infection and hypothesize that NL63 is actually under purifying selection at epitope sites (Kiyuka et al. 2018).

-We do not observe evidence of antigenic evolution in NL63 or HKU1 (Figs. 3 and 5 Supplements).
-For NL63, this likely represents a true lack of marked adaptive evolution in S1.
-There is much less longitudinal sequencing data available for HKU1 and it is possible that a more completely sampled time series of genome sequences could alter the result for this virus (Fig. 7 Supplement 1).
+Though analysis of all HCoVs would benefit from more sequenced isolates, there is substantially less longitudinal sequencing data available for HKU1.
+Thus, despite finding no evidence of antigenic evolution in HKU1 (Figure 3-figure supplement 1 and Figure 5- figure supplement 1), it is possible that a more completely sampled time series of HKU1 genome sequences could alter the result for this virus (Figure 7-figure supplement 1).